jghaley/no-spaghetti-code/_episodes/06-packageplanning.md

 > ## Before you start writing code
 >
-> take a deep breath... and get a blank sheet of paper
+> Take a deep breath... and get a blank sheet of paper
 >
 {: .callout}